gabeklein/expressive-orm/README.md

 console.log(query);

 /*
-  SELECT "post"."content", "user"."name" AS "author"
-  FROM "post" AS "post"
+  SELECT "post"."content" as "content", "user"."name" AS "author" FROM "post" AS "post"
   JOIN "user" AS "user" ON "post"."author_id" = "user"."id"
   WHERE "user"."name" = 'John'